LINSANITY03/MessageKafkaPython/README.md

 # messageProducer.py
   In this file we create a producer with topic named **'tunne1'** listening to default port **localhost:9092** and send a written text.
   ```
+  from kafka import KafkaProducer
+  from time import sleep
+  import json
+  from datetime import datetime

   producer = KafkaProducer(
     bootstrap_servers=['localhost:9092'], api_version=(0, 10, 1))
   producer.send('tunnel1', json.dumps(